mosesmulwa-bebop/F1-AWS-Corner-Analysis-in-Python/README.md

 This notebook compares the corner behaviour of Hamilton and Verstappen during the 2021 British GP Qualifying.<br>

-This can however be modified to any drivers and any sessions.<br>
+This can however be modified to any drivers and also any sessions.<br>

 ## Inspiration from Amazon Insights